bobluppes/MLDG/index.md

 *Figure 4: Code Dependencies*

 Lets start at the end and then walk our way backwards.
+The dependencies of the python files are as shown in figure 4.

 The networks are ran from their respective `run_XXX.sh` run files.
-Here the following is specified:
+Here the hyper parameters  are specified.

-- learning rate lr
-- test frequency: test_every
-- batch_size
-- index of which domain should be kept 'unseen': unseen_index
-- number of training loops: inner_loops
-- step size: step_size

 For MLDG only: